lohmander/gobox/README.md

 # GoBox: Timeboxing with Git Accountability

-## 🚀 What is GoBox?
+## What is GoBox?

-`GoBox` is a command-line interface (CLI) tool built in Go.
-Its purpose is to assist developers and individuals in applying **timeboxing** directly within their Markdown-based task lists.
-It integrates with your Git repository to provide a record of activity during timeboxed sessions.

-The core idea is to allocate focused time blocks to specific tasks. `GoBox` then automatically records the Git commits made during that period, offering a way to track progress and maintain focus.
+GoBox is a simple CLI tool written in Go that supports a basic timeboxing workflow for tasks in Markdown files.
+It works with your Git repository to log commits made during a work session, helping you review your progress without any fuss.

 ## ✨ Goals